top of page

 Traditional voting systems can have points of failure that enable bad actors to rig elections.
 The purpose of modern voting is to detect and investigate those points of failure, with paper or electronic security methods that are transparent and verifiable.

 D. Deleted Ballots.
 Unintentional errors or intentional fraud at postal, collection, or recording locations can result in deleted ballots.
 The voter can check if their ballot was received using traditional methods, and if not received the voter can report their missing and possible deleted ballot to officials for investigation.
+Alternatively, if the voting data is recorded in a public database, each voter would have a unique and private method to check if their data is securely coded in that database.
+See 4.c) below for examples of valid and suspicious database records.

 E. Unauthorized Changed Ballots.
 A public audit and database would include received and recorded ballots for counting, using security codes that represents and protects the contents of marked ballots.
 That public database can be checked by voters or secure automated processes for missing, valid, or suspicious contents, including unauthorized changed (or deleted or duplicated) ballots.
 When that occurs, voting and election officials would be alerted to investigate for possible errors or fraud.
+See 4.c) below for examples of suspicious database records.

 Security Codes